Chapter 12: Ecological Impact Assessment

 Scoping is the first step and includes an initial data gathering exercise, which is used to inform the content or scope of the full EcIA.
-We gather information on the proposed development, the ecology of the site and any relevant legislation and policies.
+Information is gathered on the proposed development, the ecology of the site and any relevant legislation and policies.
 A desk study draws on published material and databases held by local organisations.
 An extended Phase 1 habitat survey is used to identify the main habitat types and evaluate the potential of the development site to support important habitats and species.
-We may also consult other interested groups at this stage.
+Other interested groups may be consulted at this stage.

 Detailed ecology surveys

 Detailed ecology surveys may follow if the scoping exercise has shown that the development might affect sensitive or protected habitats or species.
 Critically, the season for these surveys may be limited, so early planning is essential to avoid delays to the project.

 The information that has been collected is used to inform an evaluation of the importance of the site, its habitats and species.
 Guidelines, based on those originally developed for the designation of SSSIs, are used to arrive at a level of value for the different components of the site, on a scale ranging from negligible to International importance.